 The cost of downtime could be astronomical for an organization.
 The tangible costs alone can significantly impact the business.
 This whitepaper delves into how to minimize both planned and unplanned downtime and how to ensure SQL Server is available to support the business (and help make the IT Department the hero of the company).

-DH2i’s DxEnterprise software containerizes any existing Windows Server application service, file share, or SQL Server instance, decoupling them from a physical server, virtual machine, or cloud server.
+This whitepaper shows how DH2i’s DxEnterprise software containerizes existing Windows Server application services, file shares or SQL Server instances, decoupling them from a bare-metal server, virtual machine or cloud server.